AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 2. Go to Settings -> Logging -> Remote Syslog.

 3. Choose Profile Index 9.
+Do not choose another index number.
+Index 9 is reserved for CoPilot.

 4. In Enable Remote Syslog, enter the profile name you want to use, the static IP address of CoPilot as the server, and UDP port 5000 (default).